ksell8/algorithms/src/doc/docs/guide/what-is-a-computer.md

 # What is a Computer?

+## The Turing Machine

-In 1936 Alan Turing wrote *On Computable Numbers* which built on the previous work of Ada Lovelace and others to create a computational model that is equivalent to that of the machine you are reading this from.
+In 1936 Alan Turing wrote *On Computable Numbers* which built on the previous work of Ada Lovelace and Charles Babbage to create a computational model that is equivalent to that of the machine you are reading this from.
 The model was made of an infinite tape.
 The tape could be written to, read from and moved along.